AimerAI/apple/README.md

-This file is for testing purposes only
+Github account was made , and downloading Git for the first time

-No content here
+This repositry is only for testing purposes